duplxey/postgres-post/README.md

 ### Non-relational databases (NoSQL)

-Non-relational databases, or Non SQL databases do not follow a strict schema.
-They're perfect for storing big amounts of unstructured or dynamic data, most commonly JSON.
+Non-relational databases, or Non-SQL databases, do not follow a strict schema.
+They're perfect for storing enormous amounts of unstructured or dynamic data, most commonly JSON.

-There are multiple types of NoSQL databases including:
+There are multiple types of NoSQL databases, including:

 - Document databases
 - Key-value databases
 - Graph databases

-In the recent years NoSQL databases are becoming more and more popular due to large amounts of unstructured data.
+In recent years, NoSQL databases have become increasingly popular due to the availability of large amounts of unstructured data.

 Most used NoSQL databases include [Redis](https://redis.io/), [Cassandra](https://cassandra.apache.org/_/index.html), [MongoDB](https://www.mongodb.com/), and [AWS DynamoDB](https://aws.amazon.com/dynamodb/).

 ### Which is better SQL or NoSQL?

-The choice between SQL or NoSQL database depends on your data.
-If you're dealing with huge amounts of unstructured data definitely go with NoSQL, on the other hand, if your data is mostly structured SQL is a better idea.
+The choice between SQL and NoSQL databases depends on your use case and data.
+If you're dealing with huge amounts of unstructured data, definitely go with NoSQL.
+On the other hand, if your data is mostly structured, SQL is a better choice.

-Another thing you should consider is scaling.
-While SQL databases can generally only scale vertically, NoSQL databases are built to scale horizontally as well.
+Another two factors you should consider are performance and scaling.
+NoSQL databases tend to be faster than SQL databases.
+SQL databases can only scale vertically, while NoSQL databases can scale horizontally.

-Some web frameworks only support SQL databases, while others only support NoSQL.
+Finally, some web frameworks only support SQL databases, while others only support NoSQL.

 ## How to deploy a Postgres-backed web app to Back4app?